Key Stage 2 Singing Assembly 'We Don't Talk About Bruno.'

 - To work cohesively across the school on Key Intentions.

-- To support across the curriculum in all subjects.
+- To support with Music across the curriculum in all subjects.

 - To develop Performance opportunities for all.